liuliu/swift-diffusion/README.md

 ## Is It Comparable

-Right now, I didn't run any specific optimizations.
+Right now, I didn't do any specific optimizations.
 Further, the model loading as of today for s4nnc requires executing the model once, and we have some optimization runs (find the most efficient kernels etc.) that are not saved.
 That has been said, we can compare the execution time of txt2img from Swift v.s. the one from CompVis (there are more optimized forks available, but going through them to find the best would take time) of the diffusion process + decoding process.
 The Swift txt2img on GPU took about 17s while the CompVis took about 11s (both with one 2080 Ti).
-Cursory look at `nvprof` output shows that transpose and not using cublasLt the leading cause for the extra 6s spent.
+Cursory look at `nvprof` output shows that transpose and not using cublasLt optimally are two leading causes for the extra 6s spent.

 ## How to Run This